Cavendish Capital Markets Limited

 - password to register and use restricted parts of the Sites.

-We collect most of this information from you directly.
+We collect most of this personal data from you directly.
 We also work in conjunction with third parties (including, for example, business partners, professional advisors, search information providers, credit reference agencies) and may receive information about you from them.

 - from publicly accessible sources, e.g. Companies House;